urbit/urbit/pkg/hs/urbit-uruk/skew.md

     (S K K K)
     (K K (K K))
     K

 Since the raw function specified in the jet is supposed to be replacable with an optimized implementation, we want to prevent the partial evaluation of that function with only some of its arguments.
 Since `E` evaluates its arguments first, this means we don't have to deal with keeping track of whether a partially evaluated closure refers to a jet or with allocating closures in the common case.
+And making the arity of a function legible to the interpreter, we can implement the supercombinator optimization even for code that doesn't have a matching jet in the interpreter.

-In Nock 4K, the hint tag annotates the return value of an expression, so if an expression returns a function, the interpreter must remember an extra bit of matching information.
-In SKEW, there's no need to do that because the jet matching happens at reduction time, allowing for both faster jet matching, and ahead of time optimizations.
+In Nock 4K, the hint tag annotates the return value of an expression, and thus jet declaration is a side effect that's not visible from within interpreted
+code: if I give you a value, you have no way of knowing it has been jetted.
+In SKEW, there's no need to do that because the jet hint is pure and part of the value of the function.
+Unlike Nock 4K, SKEW is entirely pure: if I give you a value, you can see whether it has a jet annotation.

 Our final requirement is being able to virtualize computations: we must have a way of running a function which we don't know if it will error by infinite